 Certificates: Create and Manage SSL Certificates

-Manage SSL certificates, creating certificate requests, importing certificates signed by a certificate authority, and setting your IP address to be secured by your certificate.
+Manage SSL certificates, create certificate requests, and import certificates signed by a certificate authority.

 To create a certificate request, click Create.
 In Certificate Friendly Name, enter a name you will use to identify this certificate.
 From the Key dropdown, choose the Existing Key of your *.bomgarcloud.com certificate.
 Enter the remaining information pertaining to your organization.